BrightspaceUI/core/mixins/trim-whitespace/README.md

 class MyComponent extends TrimWhitespaceMixin(LitElement) {

-  constructor() {
-    super();
   // Optional - this is only recommended when it's necessary to descend into nested shadow DOMs.
+  // static get trimWhitespaceDeep() {
-    // this.trimWhitespaceDeep = true;
+  //   return true;
-  }
+  // }

   render() {
     return html`